thorsten/phpMyFAQ/docs/development.md

 Before submitting your patch, please update your local branch:

-    $ git checkout 3.2
+    $ git checkout 4.0
     $ git fetch upstream
-    $ git merge upstream/3.2
+    $ git merge upstream/4.0
     $ git checkout YOUR_BRANCH_NAME
-    $ git rebase 3.2
+    $ git rebase 4.0

 ### 6.4.8 Make a Pull Request

-You can now make a pull request on the phpMyFAQ Github repository.
+You can now make a pull request on the phpMyFAQ GitHub repository.